mbedtee/mbedtee-docs/MbedTEE_QuickStart_Guide.md

 >
 > Switch to the <u>**buildroot**</u> directory (**mbedtee-build/buildroot**) to do the config and make.
 >
-> “make clean” is required before switching to another target.
+> "make clean" is required before switching to another target.

 ### AArch64 (CA78 Series)

-- Config/Make: make mbedtee_vexpress_ca78_defconfig && make
+- Config/Make: make clean && make mbedtee_vexpress_ca78_defconfig && make

   Support targets: